-Spot On Therapies, LLC is a multi-disciplinary pediatric therapy clinic providing Occupational Therapy to address sensory processing, visual perceptual, visual motor, visual spatial, dysgraphia, fine motor, strength, bilateral coordination, and self-help skills.
+Spot On Therapies is a multi-disciplinary pediatric therapy clinic providing Occupational Therapy to address sensory processing, visual perceptual, visual motor, visual spatial, dysgraphia, fine motor, strength, bilateral coordination and self-help skills.

-Our pediatric Occupational Therapists at Spot On Therapies, LLC will work with you to develop goals that will assist your child in becoming successful and independent.
+Our pediatric Occupational Therapists at Spot On Therapies will work with you to develop goals that will assist your child in becoming successful and independent.

-The Occupational Therapy staff at Spot On Therapies, LLC have extensive experience with Sensory Processing Disorders (SPD) and will assist you in identifying ways to make daily routines and activities easier for your child and family.
-If the change of seasons with the change of different types of clothing is a challenge for your child, if loud/unexpected noises are a challenge for your child, if movement is a challenge for your child, our Occupational Therapists can work with you to normalize your child’s sensory processing skills and provide strategies for your “toolbox” to make your life easier.
+The Occupational Therapy staff at Spot On Therapies have extensive experience with Sensory Processing Disorders (SPD) and will assist you in identifying ways to make daily routines and activities easier for your child and family.
+If the change of seasons with the change of different types of clothing is a challenge for your child, if loud or unexpected noises are a challenge for your child, if movement is a challenge for your child, our Occupational Therapists can work with you to normalize your child’s sensory processing skills and provide strategies for your “toolbox” to make your life easier.

 Occupational Therapy to Help Your Child Succeed

-The occupational therapy pediatric therapists at Spot On Therapies, LLC have experience in addressing many pediatric deficit areas and diagnoses your child may be experiencing, including but not limited to:
+The occupational therapy pediatric therapists at Spot On Therapies have experience in addressing many pediatric deficit areas and diagnoses your child may be experiencing, including but not limited to: